We are selling our

 Additionally, you can follow the history of her build by watching the Skoolie Demolition playlist and Skoolie Finishings playlist on our vlog.
-We have a vlog & blog detailing the reasons why we decided to build a skoolie during the pandemic.
+We have a vlog & blog detailing the reasons why we decided to build a

 Skoolie video tour

-In summer 2021, we make a vertical format skoolie video tour that is under 1 minute long.
-Watch it here!
+In summer 2021, we make a vertical format

-How to buy our skoolie
+How to Buy our Skoolie

 Price